 According to Statista, U.S. retail ecommerce revenue was $768 billion in 2021 — and about a third of that went to Amazon.
-The rest belongs to Target, Walmart, and thousands of smaller ecommerce business owners striving to keep pace with the big boys.
+The rest belongs to Target, Walmart, and thousands of smaller ecommerce business owners striving to keep pace with the top 1%.

 Upselling, cross-selling, and bundling all boost your ecommerce profit margins by generating more revenue from a sale.

-Upselling refers to a customer buying a more expensive version of the product they were originally going to purchase while cross-selling is when customers add similar items to their cart.
+Upselling refers to prompting a customer to buy a more expensive version of the product they wanted.
+Cross-selling is when customers add similar items to their cart.

 Say a customer at the Apple store is planning to buy the iPhone 13, but after talking to a rep at the Genius bar, they change their mind.
 The rep tells them about the Pro’s advanced camera setup, and the customer decides to go with that model instead.
 Apple just won an upsell.